 - 38. Failed exams, repeated examinations, exclusion for failure to pass exams - (1) Students are considered as having failed to perform satisfactorily if their final grade for interim/final course examination is below 4 (out of 10), or if they have failed to attend the exam without a legitimate reason. - (2) Students are allowed to make further attempts to pass failed exams.
-NRU HSE central regulations apply. - (3) Students who have three or more unsatisfactory course grades at the same time are not allowed any further attempts to pass relevant exams, and are expelled from the Programme immediately after receiving the third unsatisfactory grade.
+NRU HSE central regulations apply. - (3) Students who have three or more unsatisfactory course grades at the same time are not allowed any further attempts to pass relevant exams, and are expelled from the Program immediately after receiving the third unsatisfactory grade.
 For more details, refer to the NRU HSE Regulation on Students' Interim Attestation and Current Performance Evaluation.

-39. Delivery of Programme
+39. Delivery of Program

-- (1) The Programme is delivered offline for core courses. - (2) For profound reason the Programme can be delivered online. - (3) Elective courses are delivered online.
+- (1) The Program is delivered offline for Key Seminars and Majors. - (2) For profound reason the Program can be delivered online. - (3) Elective courses are delivered online.
 Online delivery is specified in Appendix 12.